bnvulpe/votecore/motivation.md

   2. **Do changes in Reddit support values for each candidate precede or follow changes in poll results?**
     - This explores the temporal dynamics of the correlation, determining whether online support predicts poll outcomes or reflects them after they happen.

-  3. **How does the frequency of mentions of each candidate on Reddit political forums correlate with the Google Trends search volume over the same time period?**
-    - This would test the second part of the hypothesis, focusing on whether public discussions align with search trends.

-  4. **How does the number of mentions of a candidate in Reddit posts/comments vary in relation to key campaign events, and how does this compare to spikes in Google search activity?**
+  3. **How does support for a candidate in Reddit posts/comments vary in relation to key campaign events, and how does this compare to spikes in Google search activity?**
     - This examines whether certain events lead to parallel increases in mentions and searches, suggesting synchronized spikes in public interest.

-  5. **Do incidents like the assassination attempt, Biden's retirement from politics and arrival of Kamala Harris to the presidential race directly affect support and poll results?**
+  4. **Do incidents like the assassination attempt, Biden's retirement from politics and arrival of Kamala Harris to the presidential race directly affect support and poll results?**
     - This question assesses whether these significant events lead to noticeable improvements or declines in support and polling trends, highlighting their immediate impact on public opinion.

 - **Justification of the Selected Data:**